keymanapp/keyman/common/models/types/README.md

 ----------------------------------

-To use it in other subprojects within keymanapp/keyman, ensure that this package is linked using:
+To use it in other subprojects within keymanapp/keyman, ensure that this package is linked using **Lerna**.
+From the root of the repository, run:

-    npm link .

-The following subprojects already perform `npm link .` as part of their `build.sh`:

-    common/predictive-text/
-    developer/js/
+    npx lerna bootstrap

+Add this dependency to your subproject like so:

+    npx lerna add @keymanapp/models-types path/to/your/subproject